amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    }
    ```

-   Note that the `DaprClient` is injected into the `IndexModel` constructor.
-The `OnGet` method gets called when the user visits the home page.
-Here we use the injected `DaprClient` instance to invoke the `weatherforecast` method of the `daprbackend` service.
+   You add Dapr capabilities into the frontend web app by injecting the `DaprClient` class into `IndexModel` constructor.
+In the `OnGet` method, you call the backend API service with the Dapr Service Invocation building block.
+The `OnGet` method is invoked whenever a user visits the home page.
+You use the `DaprClient.InvokeMethodAsync` method to invoke the `weatherforecast` method of the `daprbackend` service.
 You'll configure the back-end web API to use `daprbackend` as its application id later on when configuring it to run with Dapr.
 Finally, the service response is saved in view data.

 5. Replace the contents of the *Index.cshtml* file in the *Pages* folder, with the following code.
 It displays the weather forecasts stored in the view data to the user: